RickDoesStuff/mymallc-and-myfree/README.md

 - Filling up the chunks with a distinct size freeing every other object and then try to allocate a large chunk of memory
-    (Expected result: Throwing an error)
+    (Expected result: Throw an error)

-- Free Fragmented Memory/free an address that as already been freed (Expected results: Should throw errors but should also free up the rest of the chunks)
+- Free an address that has already been freed (Expected result: Throw an error)

 - malloc 0 bytes (Expected result: Error, not enough memory requested)

-- Free every even, then odd chunk (Expected results: No errors)
+- Free every even, then odd chunk (Expected result: No errors)